fatima-Sami55/Game_Store/Readme.md

 ---

+## 🚀 Deployment

+The application was successfully deployed on **Azure App Service** with a cloud-hosted **Azure SQL Database**.

+### 🧩 Key Deployment Configurations:

+- **Hosting Platform:** Microsoft Azure (App Service)
+- **Database:** Azure SQL with firewall rules configured for remote access
+- **Environment Variables:** Stored securely in Azure App Settings
+- **Logging:** Enabled via Azure Log Stream for real-time debugging
+- **Media Uploads:** Handled via `multer` for local image uploads; can be extended to Azure Blob Storage

+> ⚠️ Note: Azure App Service does not support the `USE` SQL command for switching databases.
+A fresh DB connection must be made if accessing another DB.

+---

 ## 🧾 License

 This project is licensed under the [MIT License](./LICENSE) — feel free to use, modify, and distribute it.